ovn-kubernetes/ovn-kubernetes/docs/features/live-migration.md

 - ovn-kubernetes controllers are restarted, stale routing is removed.

 **Advertising neighbors:**
-To improve the connectivity after live migration  ovn-k sends GARPs and unsolicited NAs to pods at node owning the subnet and to VM at running at migration target node.
+To improve connectivity after live migration, ovn-k sends GARPs and unsolicited NAs to pods on the node owning the subnet and to the VM on the migration target node.

 To understand it first we have to check how the neighbors tables looks before live migration at vm and pods running at the same node.